 The full article “A Critical Examination of Popular Assumptions about the Benefits and Outcomes of Monogamous Relationships.
 Terri D. Conley, Ali Ziegler, Amy C. Moors, Jes L. Matsick, and Brandon Valentine, University of Michigan” may currently be found at Academia.Edu, (as of February 2nd 2013) with the note: This is an accepted article that has been peer-reviewed and approved for publication in Personality and Social Psychology Review but has yet to undergo copy-editing and proof correction.

 There are already some articles on Psychology Today by Bella DePaulo, Ph.D, summarising the findings of the study: Are Monogamous Relationships Really Better?, Satisfied?
 Jealous?
 On Deciding Not to Be Monogamous, Is Polyamory Bad for the Children? and Deborah Anapol, Five Ways Polyamory Can Fail.

 Notice: This article is an abbreviated and translated version of an original article on one of my german websites Viktor-Leberecht.de or Polygamie-ist-gut-fuer-sie.de (engl:Polygamy is good for you).
 How i do my translations.
-Last updated: February 3, 2013 at 22:27 pm © Viktor Leberecht All rights reserved.
-Please feel free to share my content, but on republishing this post please provide a link to the original post, which happens automatically when you use Social-Sharing-Services.
+Last updated: May 10, 2017 at 17:36 pm © Viktor Leberecht All rights reserved.
+Please feel free to share my content on Social-Sharing-Services.
 What do you think?
-Leave a comment here or send me a question through the contact form or the FAQ.
-You may also use your Facebook or your Twitter account for commenting (Twitter and Facebook login is above the comment field.
-The plugin that is used for this will ask for permission to access your respective account, but only in relation to your comment here.).
-All comments will be moderated due to legal regulations and to avoid Spam.
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.